Math Lady: Reenactment of the meme in Show 60 Anos

 On 28 April 2025, Globo broadcast a special concert celebrating the channel's 60th anniversary titled Show 60 Anos.
 During one of the segments celebrating the most iconic villainesses from the channel's soap operas, Sorrah portrayed Nazaré Tedesco for the first time since the ending of Senhora do Destino.
 In the scene, Sorrah enters a dressing room with many other female villains, such as Carminha from Avenida Brasil (Portrayed by Adriana Esteves), Cristina from Alma Gêmea (Portrayed by Flávia Alessandra), Perpétua from Tieta (Portrayed by Joana Fomm) and many others.

-During a segment where they discuss why they should win "best villainess in Globo's history", Nazaré mentions to Raquel from Mulheres de Areia (Portrayed by Glória Pires), her many memes in the Brazilian internet, and even being an "international phenomenon", referring to herself in the English term "Confused Math Lady"; A couple of moments after this, after Raquel's response, it's possible to see math equations floating around Nazaré.
-The scene generated rapturous discussion on Xmany praising Sorrah for having the same spirit she had when she originally portrayed the character.
+During a segment where they discuss why they should win the "best villainess in Globo's history" award, Nazaré mentions to Raquel from Mulheres de Areia (Portrayed by Glória Pires), her many memes in the Brazilian internet, and even being an "international phenomenon", referring to herself in the English term "Confused Math Lady"; A couple of moments after this, after Raquel's response, it's possible to see math equations floating around Nazaré.
+The scene generated rapturous discussion on X, many praising Sorrah for having the same spirit she had when she originally portrayed the character.

 Said best villainess award never happened, as the skit ends with them being locked in the dressing room by Ivete Sangalo, as after that, Ivete performed a tribute to the villains by singing "Erva Venenosa", a cover of the Rita Lee song of the same name.
 Both are ultimately a Portuguese version of "Poison Ivy" by The Coasters.